-Keith runs week-long avalanche courses at various backcountry lodges in British Columbia.
+Keith runs avalanche courses at various backcountry lodges in British Columbia.
 This is the finest way to hone your ski touring skills, under the watchful eye of an instructor.
-All of the curriculum from AST2 is covered, plus you will have three additional days of ski touring with other students.
-You will also get individualized and group feedback throughout the course.
+All of the curriculum from AST2 is covered, plus you will have three additional days of self-guided ski touring with other students.
+You also get individualized feedback throughout the course.

-Both Hilda and the Lequereux Outpost have skiable terrain for all avalanche conditions, but require precise route-finding in order to manage avalanche risk.
-Therefore, only students with significant backcountry experience are qualified to attend.
-See prerequisites for minimum requirements below.
-Keith screens all applicants for Lodge Based AST2+ courses to make sure each student has the ability to handle the vertical ups and downhill terrain for each specific lodge.
+Hilda and the Lequereux Outpost have skiable terrain for all avalanche conditions, but require precise route-finding in order to manage avalanche risk.
+Keith screens all applicants for Lodge Based AST2+ courses to make sure each student has significant backcountry experience to manage the self-guided days as well as the ability to handle the vertical ups and downs.
+See below to review the prerequisites.
 The runs are steep, long, and provide some of the best fall-line skiing on earth.
 You will have the opportunity to apply your skills by planning appropriate tours for the conditions.
-We alternate between travelling together as a full group and heading out in small groups for your self-designed tour, all under the watchful eye of an avalanche instructor with 30 years of experience leading students into the winter wilderness.
+We alternate between travelling together as a full group and heading out in small groups for your self-designed tour.

 Keith is the co-author of the new AST Handbook, which is used for all AST courses.
 He also works in the psychological sciences.
 BE PREPARED FOR A FULLY ENGAGING AND INTERACTIVE COURSE!

 The 2020 week is perfectly timed at the end of February.
 You will be spoiled with semi-private accommodation, sauna, and terrain that is revered by backcountry skiers in the know.
-Price includes: 8 nights accommodation at Shon’s Hostel in Nakusp and the Lequereux Outpost (7 nights), dinner and breakfast at Shon’s, Round-trip Helicopter Transfer to the Outpost and your 8 day AST2+ course.
+Price includes: 8 nights accommodation, dinner and breakfast at Shon’s, Round-trip Helicopter Transfer to the Outpost and your 5 day AST2+ course.

 AST2+: Lequereux Outpost, Feb 22 – March 1, 2020 SOLD OUT$1,640.00 February 22, 2020 @ 4:00 pm - March 1, 2020 @ 12:00 pm.
 Note: Deposit = $500 & GST previously paid.
 Final Payment of $1590 & $50 PST on accommodation portion = $1640 & GST due now.Add to cart